mrgrain/cdk-esbuild/README.md

 Failures have to cause a `TransformFailure` exception in order to be fully handled.

-### Migrating to v3
+### Upgrading from AWS CDK v1

-The release of cdk-esbuild v3 brings compatibility with AWS CDK v2.
-Furthermore all deprecated properties and classes have been removed.
-In particular `InlineCode` classes now take `TransformerProps` as second parameter instead of transform options.
+This version is compatible with AWS CDK v2.
+For the previous, AWS CDK v1 compatible release, see [cdk-esbuild@v2](https://github.com/mrgrain/cdk-esbuild/tree/v2).

-#### Upgrading
+To upgrade from AWS CDK v1 and cdk-esbuild@v2, please follow these steps:

 - This version requires AWS CDK v2.
 Follow the [official migration guide](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-v2.html) to upgrade.
 - Update the package dependency to v3: `npm install --save @mrgrain/cdk-esbuild@^3.0.0`